Tristwood

+Tristwood is an Austrian industrial death/black metal band from Innsbruck.

+History

-Tristwood are an Industrial black metal band from Innsbruck, Tyrol in Austria.
-The band was founded in 1996 by Deimon and Neru who were the first two for forming under the name December.
-Their early MCD demo, Torment that was recorded in January 1997 managed to get great sales under their original genre of black metal however after recording they disbanded for several years until 2001 when Neru and Jegger decided to reform the band under the name Tristwood.
-Deimon came back to the band and together in 2003 they began recording the MCD entitled Fragments Of The Mechanical Unbecoming.
-The MCD contained far more technical advancements using additional programming and synthesizers causing the band's output to be categorised under the Industrial side of music.
+The band was formed in 1996 by bassist Deimon and guitarist Neru as December.
+An early black metal MCD demo, Torment, recorded in January 1997, sold well.
+Aafter recording, they disbanded until 2001, when Neru and Jegger reformed the band as Tristwood.
+Deimon returned to the band, and in 2003, they began recording the MCD Fragments of the Mechanical Unbecoming.
+It used additional programming and synthesizers, causing the band to be categorised as industrial.

-In December 2003 the band worked on their first full-length album Amygdala.
-Straight after the release a follow-up album was made, Fragments… which saw the addition of a DVD and was classified as a limited box set.
-During that same year, an addition of vocals, Axumis was recruited.
-After the two releases the band then in 2005 re-produced previous MCDs on an EP compilation called Svarta Daudi which was recorded in only 10 hours.
+In December 2003, the band worked on their first full-length album, Amygdala.
+After the release, a follow-up album was made, Fragments…, which added a DVD and was classified as a limited box set.
+That year, vocalist Axumis was recruited.
+After the two releases, the band in 2005 re-produced previous MCDs on the EP compilation Svarta Daudi, recorded in 10 hours.
 The Delphic Doctrine was recorded in September.
-Some of their recordings were sent to the record company, Sound Riot Records who offered a contract to the band.

-The Delphic Doctrine which was released in March 2006 has received more attention than any of their other releases thanks to Sound Riot Records and their pushing for Tristwood to do more and more tours.
-On 30 May 2006 the band acquired a new bassist, Yak.
-In 2008 they started to record their new record Dystopia et Disturbia, which was released in 2010.
+Some of their recordings were sent to Sound Riot Records, who offered the band a contract.
+The Delphic Doctrine, released in March 2006, received more attention than their other releases thanks to Sound Riot Records pushing for Tristwood to tour more.
+In May 2006, the band hired bassist Yak.
+In 2008, they started to record their next record, Dystopia et Disturbia, released in 2010.

-After a 9-year gap, they released the album Nyx in 2019, which was followed up by their next album Blackcrowned Majesty a year later in 2020.
+After nine years, they released the album Nyx in 2019, followed up by Blackcrowned Majesty in 2020.